+The first draft of the Annual Business Plan and Budget 2023/24 is included with this agenda for review and consideration.
 Please note that this is a working document and formatting changes and other changes as approved, will be undertaken prior to the document being released for public consultation.
-The document has been prepared in a format in accordance with that approved by Council at its meeting on 21 March 2023:
+The format of the document has been prepared in accordance with that approved by Council at its meeting on 21 March 2023: